 Scammers, murderers, rapists, etc. all want gays killed, without a single thought about their own hypocrisy.
 It’s all so crazy to me.

 Gloria: What superpower would you wish you have?

 The power to grant everyone all their heart desires.

 I’m always in my own lane.
-I don’t go by public opinion, nor do things because everyone is doing it.
-I am me and will always be.
+I don’t go by public opinion, nor do things because everyone is doing them.
 I wear what I like, eat what I like and live just the way I agree with myself.